StephenFang/Scalable-Data-Analytics/README.md

 finance data: we'll attempt to categorize campaign contributions by geographic location using clusters.

-You've just implemented the K-means algorithm, and we've already implemented code to load the zip code data into DataFrames, so all you have to do is find the right value of _k_ to use.
+we've just implemented the K-means algorithm, and we've already implemented code to load the zip code data into DataFrames, so all we have to do is find the right value of _k_ to use.
 Essentially, we want a value of _k_ which minimizes the error from the resulting clusters; at the same time, a larger value of _k_ carries with it the risk of overfitting.
 We define the error of the